opendistro/for-elasticsearch-docs/docs/security-configuration/api.md

 # API

-The Security plugin REST API lets you programmatically create and manage users, roles, role mappings, and action groups.
+The Security plugin REST API lets you programmatically create and manage users, roles, role mappings, action groups, and tenants.

 ---